The Two Synod Solution

 within their Presbytery Region,

-and will be granted such transfer
+and they will be granted such transfer

 upon approval by both Presbyteries